24K Magic (song): Composition

-"24K Magic" is a funk, disco and R&B song, heavily influenced by hip hop.
+"24K Magic" is a funk, disco, and R&B song, heavily influenced by hip hop.
 It is composed in the key of F minor at a tempo of 94 beats per minute.
-Mars's vocal range spans from the low note of F4 to the high note of E6.
 The song begins with a talk box intro, performed by Byron "Mr. Talk Box" Chambers and Mars.
 Initially, reviewers thought the vocals on the intro had Auto-Tune, a vocoder or synthetic vocals.
 Eventually, they concluded that it was a talk box, developed by Roger Troutman and Zapp, which heavily influenced the single.
 Forbes and Entertainment Weekly's music critics noticed the resemblance between the "robotic-sound" intro on "24K Magic" and Tupac Shakur's "California Love" (1995).
 The song features several layers of funk synthesizers in its instrumentation, which drew comparisons to Prince.
 It also features bass lines similar to The Gap Band's style.
 Its structure borrows from "Uptown Funk" as Mars raps while singing the track with a "call and response" composition.
 The bridge features a record scratching, while the backing vocals of Mars, Lawrence, Brown and Fauntleroy make heavy use of a vocoder.
 The synthesizer riff and backbeat of "24K Magic" has been interpreted by The A.V.
 Club as having a resemblance to the one in "The Message" (1982) by Grandmaster Flash and the Furious Five.
 Critics found the sound to be closer to that of the 1980s electronica, hip hop and R&B, than the 1970s style of "Uptown Funk".

 The track reaches its "ebullient" and "infectious" chorus where Mars sings, "Put your pinky rings up to the moon, What y'all tryna do?
 24K magic in the air".
 All the verses are designed with a "call-and-response hook".
 In the opening lyrics, Mars shouts, "Guess who's back again!/Oh, they don't know?
 I bet they know soon as we walk in", punctuating the verses, he continues with more confidence "I'm a dangerous man with some money in my pocket", while backed up by a chorus "adding tough-guy punch to his mellifluous" shouts.
 The exhortations and confidence in his vocals reminded critics of James Brown.
 The lyrics celebrate extravagances, glamour and the party lifestyle.
 Many reviewers felt "24K Magic" condensed a playlist's worth 80's electro-R&B into one song, with a modern twist on its lyrics.